bw4sz/Montreal_Workshop/Analysis/Phylogenetic.info.md

      c) parasitism: higher likelihood of share interactions with closely related species -> use weighted distances/vcv

   3) Number of traits in the model:
-     a) Using phylogenies as a surrogate for traits is straightforward when only one trait is considered in the model or to include as similarity across species
+     a) Using phylogenies as a surrogate for traits is straightforward when only one trait is considered in the model or to include as similarity across species (e.g. I Eat Model)
      b) While phylogenetic eigenvectors (or vectors of phylogenetic distances) could replace traits when more than one are considered (i.e. trait-matching), their interpretation or usefulness is not clear at all (CAVEAT!!)